zencrepes/docs/README.md

 ## Inner-workings

-At a high level, ZenCrepes can be divided in two, a data fetcher (called Zindexer) and a presentation layer (UI & API) making this data available through an opinionated UI.
+At a high level, ZenCrepes can be divided in two major parts, a data fetcher (called Zindexer) and a presentation layer (UI & API) making this data available through an opinionated UI.

 Zindexer and the presentation layer (a UI called `zui` and an api called `zapi`) are fully separated from eachother (you don't need one to run the other).

-When running ZenCrepes, the tool fetches requested dataset from configured sources (a source can be a repository, a jira project, a circleci token), and either loads the fulle dataset or newly updated nodes (depending of the source API's capabilities).
+When running ZenCrepes, the tool fetches requested dataset from configured sources (a source can be a repository, a jira project, a circleci token), and either loads the full dataset or the recently updated nodes (depending of the source API's capabilities).
 Zindexer also aims at playing nicely with any rate limit practices in place.

-Zindexer dumps the data it fetched into Elasticsearch, and you could also dive right into the data from Kibana without running zui & zapi.
-Those two services (zui & zapi) provide an opinionated user experience tailored to a limited number of datasets.
-While Kibana would support many more data models.
+Zindexer dumps the data it fetched into Elasticsearch, and you could dive right into the data from Kibana without running zui & zapi.
+ZenCrepes presentation layer (zui & zapi) provides an opinionated user experience tailored to a limited number of datasets, while Kibana would support many more data models.

 ## Reach-out

-I'd be more than happy to hear feedback and receive external contributions, just submit a PR with your requested changes.
+I'd be happy to hear feedback and receive external contributions, just submit a PR with your requested changes.
 Feel free to reach out on [slack](http://slack.overture.bio/), ZenCrepes has a dedicated channel on `#app_zencrepes`.

 Overture gracefully provides the VM instance hosting dev & prod and the slack channel.
 ZenCrepes is not an Overture project.